sdeering/marcqualie.com/_drafts/jekyll-is-no-longer-hyde-ing.md

 ### Conclusion

 Overall Jekyll is a great platform for managing your content but it's still maturing.
-Go Static will be aimed at bridging the gap between flat file, version controlled markdown with a beautiful and easy to use control panel which requires no technical knowledge to set up and use.
+The project I'm working on will be aimed at bridging the gap between flat file version controlled markdown with a beautiful and easy to use control panel which requires no technical knowledge to set up and use.
 Use the comments below if you have any questions or thoughts around Jekyll or Static Site Managing in general.
 I'd love to get your feedback!